 William Erickson

-**Dr. Erickson is accepting applications to join his lab for the Fall 2024 Semester**
+**Dr. Erickson is accepting applications to join his lab at the undergraduate and graduate levels for the Fall 2026 Semester.
+Please send an email to learn more!**

 Research Interests:

 Dr. Erickson directs the Ecological Research in Cognitive Operations (ERiCO) Laboratory.
 His research involves human memory, specifically applying human face recognition to problems related to law and national security interests.
 Active research programs include investigations into the efficacy of forensic age-progressed images of missing persons, how the human visual system can recognize faces that have aged since their last viewing, and how normal cognitive aging affects eyewitness memory.
-He is also a frequent contributor to the Popular Culture Psychology book series, examining psychological issues that arise in such franchises as Star Trek, Game of Thrones, and The Walking Dead.
+He is also a frequent contributor to the Popular Culture Psychology book series, examining psychological issues as depicted in such franchises as Star Trek, Stranger Things, and Handmaids Tale.

 Teaching:

-The courses Dr. Erickson specializes in are History & Systems of Psychology, Cognitive Psychology, Psychology and Law, Lifespan Development, and Research & Statistics for Psychology.
+The courses Dr. Erickson specializes in are History & Systems of Psychology (at undergrad and grad levels), Cognitive Psychology, Forensic & Legal Psychology, Lifespan Growth & Development, and Research Methods & Design.

 Education: